-How To Calm a Cat in Heat [Basic Home Remedies To Calm Your Kitty]
+How To Calm a Cat That's in Heat [Basic Home Remedies To Calm Your Kitty]

-How To Calm a Cat in Heat [Basic Home Remedies To Calm Your Kitty]
+How To Calm a Cat That's in Heat [Basic Home Remedies To Calm Your Kitty]

 Shop our solutions →

-At HolistaPet, we're the experts at holistic remedies for pets.
-It's no wonder that many cat owners utilize our CBD for cats products every day to keep their cat's health at an optimal level.
+At Holistapet, we're the experts at holistic remedies for pets.
+It's no wonder that many cat owners utilize our CBD pet products every day to keep their cat's health at an optimal level.
 That's why we've put together this helpful guide about your cat's heat cycle and what you can do to make her experience better.

 How to Know When a Cat Is in Heat?

-What Are the Signs of a Cat in Heat?
+What Are the Signs of a Heating Cat?

 • Become restless